LabGuy94/Diskjacker/README.md

 # Diskjacker
-A proof of concept project which hijacks Hyper-Vs VM Exit at runtime using [DDMA](https://github.com/btbd/ddma).
+A proof of concept project which hijacks Hyper-Vs VM Exit handler at runtime using [DDMA](https://github.com/btbd/ddma).

 ## Video